orou500/orou500/README.md

 ## Or Moshe ✌️
 I'm Or from Israel, and I Develop Web Apps.
 I really enjoy learning languages and frameworks like Node.js and express.
-I also enjoy Building Schemas with mongoose(MongoDB), Managing the REST API.
+I also enjoy Building Schemas with mongoose(MongoDB), Managing REST API And Think outside the box.